-- a) Make sure engine is stopped and on a level surface. - d) Check with engine cool. - c) Clean area around dipstick.
+- Stop engine, wait for all moving parts to stop and make sure unit is on a a) level surface. - Check with engine cool. b) - c) Clean area around dipstick.
 Remove dipstick and wipe oil off.
 Reinsert the dipstick.
 DO NOT screw into place.
-Remove dipstick and check oil level. - d) If the oil level is low, add oil as specified in the Engine Owner's Manual to bring the oil level up to the "F" mark on the dipstick.
+Remove dipstick and check oil level. - d) If the oil level is low, add oil as specified in the Engine Owner's Manual to bring the oil level up to the "FULL" mark on the dipstick.
 DO NOT OVERFILL.

-IMPORTANT: DO NOT operate the engine with oil level below the "L" mark or over the "F" mark.
+IMPORTANT: DO NOT operate the engine with oil level below the "LOW" (or "ADD") mark or over the "FULL" mark.